 Latest Posts

 Virality

 However, virality does not mean quality.
-A good app cannot be viral as well.
-If ”because it’s cool” is the only voiced reason for use, the app might not be so good by itself.
+A good app cannot go viral as well.
+The app might not be so good if “because it’s cool” is the only voiced rer use.

 The main ways of achieving virality are:

-– Inviting a friend to download an app brings some benefits to the user: bonus 50 coins in games, extra free storage, or whatever else.
+Inviting a friend to download an app brings some benefits to the user: a bonus of 50 coins in games, extra free storage, or whatever else.

-– Inviting a friend arouses the user’s interest about the results.
+– Inviting a friend arouses the user’s interest in the results.

-– The app allows to make invitations as easy as possible – so why actually not?
+– The app allows you to make invitations as easily as possible, so why not?

-– The app is considered ‘hip,’ such as Instagram, and it’s great to be there and invite new people.
+The app is considered ‘hip,’ like Instagram, and it’s great to be there and invite new people.

-– All in all, it’s just a great and useful app, and the user wants to recommend it.
+– All in all, it’s just a great and useful app that the user wants to recommend.

 Monetization

-– App Store is a paradise of low prices.
-A dollar or two – and the user gets a great app with lots of efforts and budget spent on it.
-For $10 an app must be truly out of this world.
+– The app Store is a paradise with low prices.
+A dollar or two – and the user gets a great app with lots of effort and budget spent.
+For $10, an app must be truly out of this world.

 – If your app is downloaded, but users don’t pay – it’s a victory anyway.

-– Among 200 top-grossing apps about a half is free.
+– Among 200 top-grossing apps, about half are free.
 In the top 10, free apps always prevail.

-– The app must earn enough to cover the advertising and staying among top apps.
+– The app must earn enough to cover the advertising and stay among the top apps.

 – Don’t be afraid to experiment with the price.

-– A free app must catch the user’s interest from the very first second – and efficiently retain it since the sale isn’t completed yet.
+– the free app must catch the user’s interest from the very first second -and efficiently retain it since the sale has yet to be completed

 – Bring virality to your app from the earliest stage of designing it.

-Do not fear to experiment with your tactics, pricing, icon design, marketing methods, etc. Each update is a chance to make your app better, and you shouldn’t neglect it.
-And make sure you use the abovementioned tips altogether since each step you don’t take in the mobile business isn’t just a standstill, but rather a step back, a chance that thousands of competitors will seize.
+Do not fear experiencing your tactics, pricing, icon design, marketing methods, etc. Each update is a chance to improve your app, and you shouldn’t neglect it.
+Make sure you use the abovementioned tips altogether since each step you don’t take in the mobile business isn’t just a standstill but rather a step back, a chance that thousands of competitors will seize.

+Latest Posts